bozsahin/thebench/README.md

 - Python module installer <a href="https://pypi.org/project/pip/">pip</a>
 - <a href="https://git-scm.com/downloads">git</a>

-Once you have them, please do steps 1-2 to install <code>thebench</code>:
+TO INSTALL:

+Please do steps 1-2:

 1. Open a terminal (in Linux, Mac or Windows with WSL system---with terminal in that system), and change to the directory where you want to install the tool.
 Then do: